holoviz/datashader/examples/README.md

 Motivation for the ideas behind datashader.
 Shows perceptual problems that plotting in a conventional way can lead to.
-Re-running it locally is usually not required, since the filled out version at the link above has the full data.
+Re-running it locally is usually not required, since the filled out version at the link above has essentially the full data involved.

 **[pipeline](https://anaconda.org/jbednar/pipeline/notebook)**